hms-dbmi/gehlenborglab-website/_publications/gehlenborg-2022-npj.md

 ---
 title: "International comparisons of laboratory values from the 4CE collaborative to predict COVID-19 mortality"
 image: 4ce-phase2-main.png
+image-alt: This diagram shows how different types of EHS data are processed in the study.

 members:
   - sehi-lyi